up

 Description

-This project will design and construct a new Bus Rapid Transit (BRT) line on MD 355 between Rockville and Germantown from Montgomery College - Rockville to Montgomery College - Germantown.
-The project includes dedicated BRT lanes, new BRT stations with level boarding and off-board payment, Transit Signal Priority (TSP), purchase of new zero-emission BRT buses, and other associated pedestrian and bicycle improvements along the corridor.
-In addition, the project includes the construction of a new transit center near Montgomery College-Rockville, a relocated and expanded Lakeforest Transit Center, and a new operations and maintenance facility to support the project.
+This project will design and construct a new bus rapid transit (BRT) line on MD 355 between Rockville and Germantown.
+The project includes dedicated BRT lanes, new BRT stations with level boarding, transit signal priority, purchase of new zero-emission BRT buses, and other associated pedestrian and bicycle improvements along the corridor.
+The project also includes planning and preliminary design for Transit Centers at Lakeforest and near the Montgomery College Rockville Campus.
 Planning conducted by the Maryland Department of Transportation Maryland Transit Administration (MDOT MTA) resulted in several alternatives retained for detailed study in 2017 for BRT along MD 355 from Bethesda to Clarksburg.
-In 2019, MCDOT completed the planning phase.
-MCDOT has been working on preliminary engineering and project phasing since 2020.
-Preliminary engineering of the full corridor from Bethesda to Clarksburg is being completed and then final design and construction for the Central segment will occur.
 Final design and construction of the North and South segments will occur as a separate project.

 anchor